Knowledge Store & Wiki: Team Memory for Humans and AI

 - Mark important entries as Evergreen

-- Link entries to boards, tickets, or wiki pages for context
+- Link entries to projects, tickets, or wiki pages for context

 Why Both Belong Together